Subash117/number_guesser/readme.txt

 After completing all 5 Levels, if you want, To exit just Press Enter.
 					    To restart the Program type 1 and press Enter.

-(The Python code for the above game is in the Code Folder....Please do check it out)
+(The Python code for the above game is in the Code directory....Please do check it out)

 Program by @Subash117